 A radioactive Cold War military base will soon emerge from Greenland's melting ice

 As climate change warms the Earth, melting ice is uncovering troves of cultural treasures and dangers.
-These once were thought to be lost forever, from mummified bodies and ancient coins to anthrax-infected reindeer carcasses.
+These once were thought to be lost forever, from mummified bodies and ancient coins to anthrax-infected reindeer remains.
 Now, scientists have identified what might just be the most surreal thing to emerge from the ice.
-It is the remnants of a covert U.S. Army base teeming with radioactive waste.
-It was abandoned decades ago in northwestern Greenland.
+It is the remnants of a covert U.S. Army base.
+It is teeming with radioactive waste.
+The base was abandoned decades ago.
+It is located in northwestern Greenland.

-Climate change could uncover the toxic and radioactive waste left behind at Camp Century as early as 2090.
+Climate change could uncover the toxic and radioactive waste left behind at Camp Century.
+It could be revealed as early as 2090.
 This is according to a study published in the journal Geophysical Research Letters.
 The 115 feet of snow and ice now covering the Cold War-era base is melting faster than it can be replaced.
-That is a prospect the military likely hadn't dreamed of at the time.
-The study's authors warn that the soon-to-be-uncovered waste could become a political minefield and foreshadow future international conflicts as climate change reshapes Earth.
+That is a prospect the military likely hadn't dreamed of.
+The study's authors warn that the soon-to-be-uncovered waste could become a political minefield and foreshadow future international conflicts.
+This is as climate change reshapes Earth.

 When the ice melts, an estimated 9,200 tons of physical materials and 53,000 gallons of diesel fuel could be exposed.
 They could be carried toward the ocean by meltwater.
 Other waste at the site includes small amounts of radioactive coolant water from Camp Century's nuclear power plant, and carcinogenic toxins used in paints and fluids called polychlorinated biphenyls (PCBs).
 PCBs are already found in high levels in the Arctic.
 They were released into oceans in urban waste and carried there by wind and ocean currents.